Electricity in France

 If it is necessary for Enedis to go over other private or public property to lay their supply cables or install the pylon any servitudes necessary for this purpose will be arranged by them.
 This relates only to the supply to their meter, not your own domestic meter.

-If no extension of the network is required Enedis are required to provide the proposal within 10 days of the request.
+If no extension of the network is required EDF are required to provide the proposal within 10 days of the request.

 Once again, where there is the need for an extension of the existing network, realisation of the works may take as long as three months after receipt of the proposal.